Of Jellybeans and Elephants

 Jellybean Patterns and Mid-Cycle Change

 Working to mitigate and manage change is good and normal.
-Eliminating change is neither realistic, nor healthy.
+Eliminating change is neither realistic nor healthy.
 Change will happen.
 Some change is good.

 Plan for it.
 Invite it.

-If you are practicing daily iterations, let's say you started at 0800 hours and I asked you to pivot at 1200 hours.
+If you are practicing daily iterations, let's say you started at 0800 hours, and I asked you to pivot at 1200 hours.
 The potential project waste due to the pivot is 4 hours.

-Similarly, if you are practicing two-week iterations, you started on Day 01 and I asked you to pivot on Day 6, the potential project waste due to the pivot is 5 days.
+Similarly, if you are practicing two-week iterations, you started on Day 01, and I asked you to pivot on Day 6, the potential project waste due to the pivot is 5 days.

-So it may make more sense to consider, if you are practicing 30-day iterations, you started on Day 01 and I asked you to pivot on Day 15, the potential project waste due to the pivot is then 15 days.
+If you are practicing 30-day iterations and I asked you to pivot on Day 15, the potential project waste due to the pivot is 15 days.

-**Note: A more accurate waste calculation for these examples will be to consider (total_#people_involved) * (total_#hours_expended) * AVG(labor_costs_per_hour) + (overhead_costs (i.e., operational expenses))
+Note: A more accurate waste calculation for these examples will be to consider (total_#people_involved) * (total_#hours_expended) * AVG(labor_costs_per_hour) + (overhead_costs (i.e., operational expenses)).

 Now, using the same math argument mentioned above, consider what change looks like spanning an entire year.